eriksonJAguiar/bcpshield-framework/README.md

 - **Step 5:**

-a) In Healthcare providers machines you may run compents for observer,
+a) In Healthcare providers machines you may run components for observer, local database, and privacy methods <br \>
+b) First, each machine should have installed Docker, golang, and python 3  <br \>
+c) Then, we can run the command to build Docker container for observer.
+In folder [bcshield-hprovider](https://github.com/eriksonJAguiar/bcshield-architecture/tree/master/bcshield-hprovider) run the script **.\init.sh**  <br \>
+d) This script will be build a docker containers for obsever, MongoDB local, and privacy methods (K-anonymity and Differencial privacy)

 ## Team